paketo-buildpacks/rfcs/text/0000-apache-tomee.md

 ## Implementation

 The buildpack.toml will include 12 versions of Apache Tomee.
 There are three active major version streams `7`, `8` & `9`.
-Each releasing 4 different flavours of Apache Tomee: `webprofile`, `microprofile`, `plus` and `plume`.
+Each releasing 4 different distributions of Apache Tomee: `webprofile`, `microprofile`, `plus` and `plume`.

 Apache Tomee released under the [Apache License - v2](https://github.com/apache/tomee/blob/master/LICENSE) and will be included in the buildpack.toml.